Our Favourite Lake District Photography Spots

 Brant Fell

 We'll start close to home, on the doorstep of our Windermere cottages.
-You are guaranteed some spectacular views of Lake Windermere and the Lakeland fells from Brant Fell, no two days are the same.
+You are guaranteed some spectacular views of Lake Windermere and the Lakeland fells from Brant Fell.
 Come sun, rain, wind or snow, the photo opportunities are endless.
 The sunsets are particularly impressive.

 Ullswater and Aira Force